-Our research is therefore aimed at: The design, synthesis, property studies and molecular engineering of nanostructures, highly organized and hierarchical self-assembled porous materials, bio-integrated and bio-inspired living materials, including sheet-like materials through the immobilization of living organisms and biomaterials for catalysis, photocatalysis, CO2 conversion and water separation, energy storage and conversion, artificial photosynthesis, nanotechnology, biotechnology, information technology, cell therapy and biomedical applications.
+Our research focuses on the design, synthesis, property studies and molecular engineering of nanostructures, highly organized and hierarchical self-assembled porous materials, bio-integrated and bio-inspired living materials, including sheet-like materials through immobilization of living organisms and biomaterials for catalysis, photocatalysis, CO2 conversion and water separation, energy storage and conversion, artificial photosynthesis, nanotechnology, biotechnology, information technology, cell therapy and biomedical applications.

 Research areas